kevinwatson/rails-microservices-book/130-chapter-12.md

 $ cp protobuf/lib/employee_message.pb.rb chapter-12/action-subscriber/app/lib/
 ```

 Now let's add the subscriber class.
-For our the purposes of our playground we'll keep it simple - just log that we received the message.
+For the purposes of our playground we'll keep it simple - just log that we received the message.

 _**Listing 12-17**_ Employee subscriber class